 We identified the following revised optimal cutoffs: 117 for SBP, 30 for RR and 14 for GCS.
 The corresponding confidence intervals and updated odds ratios can be seen in Table 2 together with the original OR from Seymour et al. (20).

-Table 2 Original and updated odds ratios (OR) for the logistic regression models as well as the updated model.
+Table 2 Original and updated odds ratios (OR) for the logistic regression models as well as the cutoffs for each parameter for the original and updated model.
+The ORs describe the change in odds associated with a predictor value above or below the corresponding cutoff as appropriate.
 Abbreviations: OR-Odds ratio, CI-Confidence interval, SBP-Systolic blood pressure, RR-Respiratory rate, GCS-Glasgow coma scale.